rcorcs/SeqALib/README.md

-# SeqALib: A Sequence Alignment Library
+# SeqALib: A Library for Sequence Alignment

 SeqALib contains efficient implementation of sequence alignment algorithms from Bioinformatics.